The Land of Non-Being

 t might also be argued that there are no specifically Buddhist ideas in Tristan.
 Both Günter Lanczkowski and Guy R. Welbon have suggested that there are, while Carl

-drama, and perhaps Wagner did not consider the question important.
-The subject of his Tristan und Isolde is not salvation but the suffering caused by the
+Wagner did not consider the question important.
+The subject of his Tristan und Isolde is not salvation but the suffering caused by the desire for

-desire for extinction.
-Whether that deliverance or extinction takes the form of absorption into Brahman or transition into nirvana is unimportant, in the
+extinction.
+Whether that deliverance or extinction takes the form of absorption into Brahman or transition into nirvana is unimportant, in the context of

-context of the drama.
-From a remark that Wagner made to Cosima many years later, that Kundry had undergone Isolde's transfiguration a thousand times, it would
+the drama.
+From a remark that Wagner made to Cosima many years later, that Kundry had undergone Isolde's transfiguration a thousand times, it would appear that he

-composition of Tristan und Isolde then at least in reflecting on it later, Wagner thought of Tristan yearning for nirvana1, the realm of night.
+Tristan und Isolde then at least in reflecting on it later, Wagner thought of Tristan yearning for nirvana1, the

 agner's Parsifal deals with (among other Buddhist concepts) samsara (the cycle of rebirth, which